 - Stefan is noted as having a problem with blood addiction.
 His use of animal blood, while most non-homicidal vampires steal from blood banks, is because he's afraid of relapse.
 Later on he starts to carefully start drinking human blood again, as using only animal blood makes him weaker.
 In the season 2 finale Klaus makes him drink bag after bag of human blood, until his addiction resurfaces and he turns into a "Ripper", an extremely not Friendly Neighborhood Vampire.

-- An episode of The X-Files featured a brain-eating mutant who tried not being a brain-eating mutant.
+- Episode "Hungry" of The X-Files featured a brain-eating mutant who tried not being a brain-eating mutant.

 - On Misfits, Seth finds the power to resurrect the dead and gives it to Curtis to bring back his dead girlfriend.
 Unfortunately, the resurrection causes her (and anyone she bites) to turn into a zombie.
 She can hear heartbeats and gets nervous when she's around him because she doesn't want to eat him, so she eats his pet lizard and later his neighbor.